Enter your keyword

 During the deep intensity of the heated debate over expropriation of land without compensation, Dodson was appointed as a member of the Minister of Justice’s Reference Group on Land Restitution (2019 – 2020).

-Dodson has experience in adjudicating a wide range of matters during several stints acting as a judge in the Constitutional Court (November 2023 – April 2024), and the Gauteng High Court (Johannesburg).
+Dodson has experience in adjudicating a wide range of matters during several stints acting as a judge in the Constitutional Court (November 2023, February – March 2024), and the Gauteng High Court (Johannesburg).
+In April 2022, he was recommended by the Judicial Service Commission for appointment to the Constitutional Court, but he was unsuccessful.

 In the 2018 high court matter of FNM v The Refugee Appeal Board and Others, the applicant, a citizen of the Democratic Republic of Congo (DRC), sought to review a decision of the Refugee Appeal Board (RAB) which upheld the rejection of his claim for refugee status.